 Normally, the JCCU organise an industrial tour during the Easter vacation.
-Prior to the pandemic, previous destinations have included Canada, Sweden, China, the south of France, and Singapore.
+Previous destinations have included Canada, Sweden, the south of France, Singapore and the most recent tour was to China.
 All of these tours were very enjoyable, as well as being extremely valuable in terms of the scientific, technical and cultural experience gained.
 The Department is keen to encourage further such initiatives.
 Suggestions should be made via the JCCU.
 Reports and photographs from recent industrial tours can be viewed at www.materials.ox.ac.uk/teaching/tour.html.